stormpath/stormpath-documentation/source/configuration.rst

   .. only:: ruby

     Currently, this functionality isn't supported by the Ruby SDK.
-Please use the :ref:`Inline Code Configuration <inline_code_configuration>`
+Please use the :ref:`Inline Code Configuration <inline_code_configuration>` instead.

   .. _inline_code_configuration: